itismouad/sdcnd_traffic_sign_classifier/writeup.md

 I plan in the next steps to :

 - further tune the hyperparameters
-- visualizing the Neural Network layers outputs to understand how the model classify in practice the images
+- visualizing the Neural Network layers outputs to understand how the model classifies in practice the images
 - explore more achitectures

 Thank you for reading. ✌️